Available with Business Analyst license.

 Create and save variable lists

 Once you have selected variables, you can save the list for future use.
 Lists you create and save are stored in Variable Lists, accessible in the left pane of the data browser.
-Variable lists are also displayed as items in the Business Analyst folder on the Catalog pane.
+Variable lists are also displayed as items in the Business Analyst folder in the Catalog pane or view.
+Variable lists are saved in the current project as a .variablelist file.

 Note: